Eckhard Märzke

-Eckhard Märzke, also spelled Eckart Märzke (born 7 December 1952 in Greifswald) is a former East German football player and currently manager of FC Pommern Greifswald in the Verbandsliga Mecklenburg-Vorpommern (VI).
+Eckhard Märzke (also Eckhart and Eckart in other sources; born 7 December 1952) is a former East German football player and currently manager of FC Pommern Greifswald in the Verbandsliga Mecklenburg-Vorpommern (VI).

 Märzke made 153 DDR-Oberliga appearances for F.C.
 Hansa Rostock and BSG Stahl Brandenberg, as well as a further four for the latter during the 1986–87 UEFA Cup campaign.